omphalos/smr/README.md

     (X' * X) ^ -1 * X' * Y

-Where X is a matrix of independent variables, X' is its transpose, Y is a matrix of dependent variables, and ^ -1 indicates taking the pseudoinverse.
+Where X is a matrix of independent variables,
+X' is its transpose,
+Y is a matrix of dependent variables, and ^ -1 indicates taking the pseudoinverse.

 # Mechanics

+Internally,
-Internally, we incrementally calculate the two matrix products, X' * X and X' * Y, as new observations are added.
-Whenever you request the coefficients, either through calculateCoefficients() or indirectly through hypothesize(), the library will find the pseudoinverse of the readily-available X' * X (using [numericjs](http://www.numericjs.com/)) and multiply this by the readily-available X' * Y.
+we incrementally calculate the two matrix products,
+X' * X and X' * Y, as new observations are added.
+Whenever you request the coefficients, either through calculateCoefficients() or indirectly through hypothesize(), the library will find the pseudoinverse of the readily-available X' * X and multiply this by the readily-available X' * Y.

 # Tests

-Calculations are verified against [numericjs](http://www.numericjs.com/).
-The unit tests use [nodeunit](https://github.com/caolan/nodeunit).
-You can set everything up with:

     git clone https://github.com/omphalos/smr
     cd smr
     npm install
-    npm install -g nodeunit

 Then you can run unit tests with:

-    nodeunit tests.js
+    npm t

-You can run a simple performance test with:
+You can run a simple performance t with:

     node ./performance.js 500

 This will show the performance with a harder (500-dimensional) problem.
 The bottleneck with higher-dimensional problems is the pseudoinverse calculation, which is something like N^3.
-As an example, on a test machine, 500 dimensions takes over 11 seconds, whereas a 200-dimensional problems takes ~100 milliseconds.
+As an example, on a t machine, 500 dimensions takes over 11 seconds, whereas a 200-dimensional problems takes ~100 milliseconds.